rephus/CV/cv.md

 will be ignored by node.js / json
 -->

-# Javier Rengel Jiménez
+# Javier Rengel

-Senior Backend Software Engineer
+Senior Full-stack Engineer

 BSc in Computer Engineering at Málaga University